admindojo/admindojo-docker/README.md

 admondojo is a game that helps you to become familiar with linux admin tasks like installing and configuring a database.

-Each lesson contains tasks to solve.
-Once you're done your setup will get checked.
+Your training will be as realistic as possible - you'll install and configure real applications right in the terminal.
+Once you're done your setup will get checked and rated.
-In tutor-mode a backgrund tutor will check your work constantly and provides hints.
+In tutor-mode a background tutor will check your work constantly and provides hints.

 ## Installation